YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 ### Cons
 * Additional gas required to access storage when routing functions.
+* Increased chance of storage colission due to complexity.
 * Complexity may be too much when simple upgradeability is required.

 ### Examples